Several questions must be answered before making the decision on whether or not to hire a telephone answering service (TAS) for your HVAC company.

-How much additional revenue can you bring in with a premium TAS?
+Consider how much additional revenue you can bring in with a premium telephone answering service.

 What does it cost to roll a truck?
-In 2015, the blog, ihiji, estimated that the cost was at least $150 each time your truck visited a customer’s location. (source).
+Estimates say that the cost is at least $150 each time your truck visits a customer’s location.

-An HVAC company with two- to four trucks will usually have a TAS bill with a premium service of somewhere between $125 and $350 per month in the off season depending on the TAS cost factors mentioned earlier.
-With a gross profit per job of approximately $125, the TAS would need to secure one- to three additional jobs each month of the off-season to be financially justified.
+An HVAC company with 2-4 trucks will usually have a telephone answering service bill with a premium service of somewhere between $125 and $350 per month in the off season depending on the TAS cost factors mentioned earlier.
+With a gross profit per job of approximately $125, the HVAC answering service would need to secure one- to three additional jobs each month of the off-season to be financially justified.
 Only you can determine the value of better customer relations and personal peace of mind.